victorBuzdugan/ConsumablesTracker/README.md

 Underlined fields are mandatory.

-Take note of fields lenght such as product code which must have at least 3 characters but not more than 15.
+Take note of fields length such as product code which must have at least 3 characters but not more than 15.

 ### New user
 To create a new user you must provide at least a unique username and a password.
 Check also the schedules data.
 You can provide extra details and decide if this user will be an admin or not.